 Why the Test is Performed

-Your doctor may order this test if you have signs or symptoms of:
+Your health care provider may recommend this test if you have signs or symptoms of an overactive thyroid (hyperthyroidism), including symptoms of:

 The test is also done during the last 3 months of pregnancy to predict Graves disease in the baby.